Why is this important?

 If you want to take action about anti-social behaviour you can:

-- contact the tenants’ association where you live (if there is one), particularly over behaviour that may also be affecting other people
+- contact the tenants’ or residents' association where you live (if there is one), particularly over behaviour that may also be affecting other people

 - seek mediation (see below)